priyanka8993/EMT_score_calculation/read.md

-Please consider citing *Chakraborty et al., 2020*  article if you find this code useful in your research.
+Please consider citing *Chakraborty et al.,2020,Front.Bioeng.Biotech.*  article if you find this code useful in your research.